12th Dec 2024

 Most surgeons recommend waiting at least a year after your first facelift before having revision surgery.
 This gives your face and skin time to recover from the initial procedure and settle into new positions.

-What is the Recovery Time for a Revision Facelift?
+What is the Recovery Time for a Revision Facelift with scar tissue?

 The recovery time for a revision facelift is similar to that of a traditional facelift.
 You can expect bruising, swelling, and discomfort for the first few days following surgery.
 The side effects should reduce within a week or two.